 Pictures are often more widely shared than words on social media.
 High quality and clear images are essential.
 You may choose beautiful photographs, funny cartoons or advertising brochures – whatever matches your key messages.

-To make your social media strategy work, you need to post regularly so it’s important it fits into your life.
+To make social media in aged care work for you, you need to post regularly so it’s important it fits into your life.
 Find a time of the day that works for you – first thing in the morning after your emails when you’re fresh or in the evening on the couch with your smart phone – and get into the habit of regular posting.
 Social media takes time to grow an audience but the more regularly you post and engage, the faster your audience will grow.

 Find local partners, government bodies and industry associations and work to establish an online relationship.
 Retweet, share, comment and like stories, ideas and images that relate to your brand and its key messages.
 When relevant, tag other people or organisations in your own content.
 However, ensure the brands and people you are aligning yourself to are appropriate.